 Manage Your Feelings

-If you are an empathetic person, you are feeling the loss along with the family.
+If you are an empathetic person, you are feeling the grief along with the family.
 People who are empathetic make great nurses, but feel more acutely.
 You must control your emotions and remain composed, but genuine and responsive.

 Does that mean you can’t shed a tear?
 Shedding a tear is fine, but not out and out crying, because then the focus is on you and your feelings.